Vishweshpurohit/Predicting-Delinquencies-In-Utility-Bills-With-Residents-Of-City-Of-Stillwater/README.md

 Furthermore, we explored the demographics of households that were more likely to become delinquent on their utility bills and assessed how these factors could be leveraged to prevent delinquency.

-By answering these questions and gaining valuable insights into the data, we developed a comprehensive and data-driven approach to address the delinquency issues in the Cit of Stillwater.
+By answering these questions and gaining valuable insights into the data, we developed a comprehensive and data-driven approach to address the delinquency issues in the City of Stillwater.

 ### Data description and Data Collection:
 The Data is provided in 4 different tables which contain various elements involving the customer details and their billing information.
 We have four tables containing about 61 variables, each of which gives us information about the location of the customer, their deposit details, or their bills.
 However, some of these tables and variables were null, and we are ignoring those variables for our analysis.